 Young Women's Christian Association (YWCA)

-The YMCA was founded by Sir George Williams in England in 1844.
-The YWCA was subsequently founded in 1855 by Emma Roberts and Lady Mary Jane Kinnaird.
-The major concerns at the time were for young women working in the city during the industrial period, as well as providing proper housing for female nurses who had followed in the footsteps of the well-known English nurse, Florence Nightingale.
+The YWCA was founded in 1855 by Emma Roberts and Mary Jane Kinnaird (Lady) to address women’s needs brought about by the industrial revolution.
+The major concerns at the time were the fears and ignorance of young women working in the city, as well as providing proper housing for female nurses who had followed in the footsteps of Florence Nightingale.3

 Establishment of YWCA in Singapore

 In 1875, Sophia Cooke, an English missionary from the Society for Promoting Female Education in the East, established the YWCA in Singapore by organising educational classes for women.4